 Some types of Drywall Installation

-Greenboard is drywall covered with water-resistant paper, the paper is green in color and hence the name of the product.
+Greenboard is drywall covered with water-resistant paper, the paper is green in colour, and hence the name of the product.
 Greyboard is to be used in areas with damp and humid conditions like bathrooms and basements.
 The important thing here is not to confuse water resistant with waterproof and keep in mind that Greenwood cannot be used for wet conditions like shower stalls, for example.
 Greenboard comes in two sizes – 1/2″ and 5/8″ and is slightly more expensive than regular drywall.

 Blueboard is a plaster baseboard with a blue coating made specifically to be finished with veneer plaster.
-It has high water and mold resistance.
+It has high water and mould resistance.
 Its advantages are those that it is faster to finish walls with veneer plastering as there are fewer steps involved as opposed to traditional mudding and taping.
 Plastering, however, requires a very skilled professional to do it as veneer plaster sets much faster than regular compound and is less forgiving to flaws.
 Similarly to Greenboard, it is used in areas of dampness, like bathrooms and laundry rooms.
 Pricewise it is a more expensive option than Greenboard

 DensArmor Paperless Drywall